 - Confirmation on the issuance of OIB number, issued by the tax authority in Croatia.

-There are usually no charges for opening a current account, but there are charges for running accounts and these vary depending on the bank.
+There are usually no charges for opening a current account, but there are charges for running accounts which may vary depending on the bank.
 Some banks also charge a fee for closing an account.

 On the website of the Croatian National Bank is possible to find the list of licensed banks in Croatia.